bonomani/devmon/docs/TEMPLATES.md

 ```

 ## The oids file
-The `oids` file contains the SNMP OIDS to query and their type.
+The `oids` file contains the SNMP OIDs to query and their types.

 ### Format
 ```